-Note that the structural distribution blueprint is grayscale only; the behavioral distribution blueprint and behavioral evolution blueprint use colors, although grayscale equivalents are provided in this paper.
+Note that the structural distribution blueprint is made of gray and black only.
+The behavioral distribution blueprint and behavioral evolution blueprint uses colors.

 This article is structured as follows: We first describe the structural and behavioral distribution blueprints (Section 2).
 We then identify and implement opportunities for optimization in Mondrian (Section 3).
-Section 2 and Section 3 are taken from our previous publication [4].
+Section 2 and Section 3 are taken from our previous publication [3].
 Next, we investigate factors impacting the performance evolution of two systems, Mondrian and GitFS, along their development history (Section 4) and discuss the experience we gained (Section 5); this part constitutes the novel contribution of this article.
 We then review related work (Section 6) and conclude (Section 7).